mosaiccloud/currencycloud-swagger/src/cookbook/authenticate.md

 Start a new API session.

-Call the **Login** endpoint, passing in your Currencycloud login ID (usually your email address) and API key.
+Call the **Login** endpoint, passing in your Currencycloud login ID (usually your email address) and API key..

 ``POST /v2/authenticate/api`` \
 ``Content-Type: multipart/form-data``